mengxiangjie/Github/Final Project/readme.md

-# Code Plan for Brick Breaker
+# Code Plan for audio speaker

-##### For this project, I'm going to make a game called Brick Breaker.
-Basically, there will be three parts that consists of the game.

-1. A group of bricks on the upper side of the canvas.
-2. A ball that will be moving around the canvas and break the bricks.
-3. A bar that will be controlled by hovering mouse to catch the ball.

-##### There will be a score board which will record the "Highest Score" and "Current Score"

-### Input

-###### Mouse
-* The ball will start moving once I click the mouse.
-* Hover the mouse left and right to move the bar and catch the ball

-### Output

-###### The rectangle bar
-* Moves left
-* Moves right
+##### For final project, I decided to make an audio speaker that analyze the music all the way from high frequency to low frequency.

+Once you click the play botton, the music will start playing and the visualized frequency will show up on the speakers.

+##### There are three speakers that represent different frequencies.
+* The red circle represents 151-256 Hz
+* The green circle represents 76-150 Hz
+* The blue circle represents 0-75 Hz

 ### Psuedocode
+* preload
+* fft
+* mousePressed
+* loadImage
+* for
-* Array
+* map
-* rect
+* stroke
 * ellipse
-* mouseClicked
 * if
-* for
-* push
-* collideRectCircle
-* splice